plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/_index.md

 type: "docs"
 weight: 3
 description: >
-    Informationen for all order wizards in CloudHub
+    Information about all order wizards in CloudHub
 ---